rwxrob/cmdbox/README.md

 * Automatic and extendible Bash tab completion built in.

+* Only Commander capable of eventually doing universal tab completion on *all* operating systems.

 * Modular, interchangeable, readable subcommands.

 * Easiest possible command documentation with support for emphasis with